 Step 2: Import into VidNotes

 Paste the YouTube URL or upload the video file to VidNotes on the web at app.vidnotes.app, through the iOS app, or via the Chrome extension.
-For hearings on Vimeo or other platforms, VidNotes supports those imports as well.
+For hearings on Vimeo or other platforms, VidNotes supports those imports too.

 Step 3: Generate a Working Transcript

 VidNotes produces a complete timestamped transcript in minutes.
-For a two-hour hearing, this is dramatically faster than waiting for an official transcript.
-The timestamps allow you to click on any statement and jump to that exact moment in the recording — crucial for verifying the accuracy of specific passages.
+For a two-hour hearing, that's dramatically faster than waiting for an official transcript.
+The timestamps let you click on any statement and jump to that exact moment in the recording.
+Crucial for verifying the accuracy of specific passages.

 Step 4: Generate a Hearing Summary

 The AI summary feature condenses the hearing into its key components: the issues argued, the positions taken by each side, questions from the bench, and any rulings or orders issued.
-For an attorney reviewing a hearing they did not attend, this summary provides an efficient overview before diving into specific sections of the full transcript.
+For an attorney reviewing a hearing they didn't attend, that summary gives an efficient overview before diving into specific sections of the full transcript.

-For law students studying judicial proceedings, the summary provides a structured framework for understanding how hearings unfold — what arguments were raised, how the judge responded, and what procedural steps were taken.
+For law students studying judicial proceedings, the summary provides a structured framework for understanding how hearings unfold.
+What arguments were raised, how the judge responded, what procedural steps were taken.

 Step 5: Extract Key Rulings and Action Items

 Court hearings frequently produce specific orders, deadlines, and directives.
-The action items feature captures these: "Defense to file their motion by April 15th," "Parties to appear for the status conference on May 3rd," "Plaintiff to produce the documents within 30 days."
-Having these automatically extracted reduces the risk of missing a deadline.
+The action items feature captures them: "Defense to file their motion by April 15th," "Parties to appear for the status conference on May 3rd," "Plaintiff to produce the documents within 30 days."
+Having those automatically extracted reduces the risk of missing a deadline.

 Step 6: Use AI Chat for Legal Research

-The AI chat feature allows targeted queries about the hearing content:
+The AI chat feature lets you run targeted queries about the hearing content:

-Answers include citations to specific timestamps, making it easy to verify any statement against the recording.
+Answers include citations to specific timestamps, so it's easy to verify any statement against the recording.

 Step 7: Export for Case Files